NJ Cardiovascular Institute

 Varicose veins are more than a cosmetic concern, as they can also be a sign of circulation issues.
-Board-certified cardiologist Kunal Patel, MD, at NJ Cardiovascular Institute in Newark and Secaucus, New Jersey, is a varicose vein specialist.
+Board-certified cardiologist Kunal Patel, MD, at NJ Cardiovascular Institute in Elizabeth and Secaucus, New Jersey, is a varicose vein specialist.
 He uses advanced diagnostic tools to assess vein health and determine the best course of action.
 For an appointment with a vein specialist, call the office nearest you or book an appointment online.

 Varicose veins are the thick, twisted, bulging veins most often seen on the legs, although they can occur anywhere on your body.
 Varicose veins -- and spider veins, which are smaller varicose veins near the skin’s surface -- are often seen as a cosmetic concern.
 But for some people, varicose veins can affect blood circulation and lead to health issues such as stasis ulcers.

 Your veins are responsible for returning your blood back to your lungs and heart for reoxygenation.
 Veins contain a series of valves that open and close as your muscles push the blood forward to prevent backflow.
 If these valves are weak or they become damaged, they may not close all the way, allowing a backflow of blood and the development of varicose veins.

 When should I see a doctor about my varicose veins?

 If you don’t like how your varicose veins look or they’re causing pain, then contact Dr. Patel at NJ Cardiovascular Institute for an evaluation.
 Other signs and symptoms that warrant a visit include:

 Burning, throbbing, or muscle cramping